 The Company filed a formal protest during the first quarter of 2013 relating to the new assessments.
 In September 2013, the Belgian tax authority denied the Company's protests, and the Company has brought these two years before the Court of First Appeal in Bruges.
 In December 2013, the Belgian tax authority issued additional assessments related to the years ended December 31, 2006, 2007, and 2010, in the amounts of €38,817, €39,635, and €43,117, respectively, including penalties, but excluding interest.
 The Company filed formal protests during the first quarter of 2014, refuting the Belgian tax authority's position for each of the years assessed.
 In the quarter ended June 28, 2014, the Company received a formal assessment for the year ended December 31, 2008, totaling €30,131, against which the Company also submitted its formal protest.
 All 4 additional years have been brought before the Court of First Appeal in November 2014.
-In January of 2015, the Company met with the Court of First Appeal in Bruges, Belgium and agreed with the Belgium tax authorities to consolidate and argue the issues regarding the years 2005 and 2009, and apply the ruling to all of the open years (to the extent there are no additional facts/procedural arguments in the other years).
-In May 2017, the statute of limitation was extended to include 2011.
+In January of 2015, the Company met with the Court of First Appeal in Bruges,

+Belgium and agreed with the Belgium tax authorities to consolidate and argue the issues regarding the years 2005 and 2009, and apply the ruling to all of the open years (to the extent there are no additional facts/procedural arguments in the other years).
+In May 2017, the statute of limitation was extended to include 2011

 On January 27, 2016, the Court of First Appeal in Bruges, Belgium ruled in favor of the Company with respect to the calendar years ending December 31, 2005 and December 31, 2009.
 On March 9, 2016, the Belgian tax authority lodged its Notification of Appeal with the Ghent Court of Appeal.
 On June 13, 2018, the Court of First Appeal in Bruges, Belgium again ruled in favor of the Company with respect to the calendar years ending December 31, 2006, December 31, 2007, December 31, 2008, and December 31, 2010.
-The Company has now received positive rulings from the Court of First Appeal in Bruges on all calendar years 2005 through 2010, inclusive.
+On August 31, 2018, the Belgian tax authority lodged its Notification of Appeal with the Ghent Court of Appeal.
+The Company has now received favorable rulings from the Court of First Appeal in Bruges on all calendar years 2005 through 2010, inclusive.